-Hayley Sudbury is the CEO and co-founder of software firm Werkin, which creates tech solutions and offers coaching services for improving diversity and inclusion in workplaces.
+Hayley Sudbury is the CEO and co-founder of software firm Werkin, which offers coaching services for improving diversity and inclusion in workplaces.
 As she herself notes, the times we live in have made it all too clear that words aren’t enough when it comes to improving representation and creating opportunities for marginalized people.
 Through her interviews, as well as her work — which has reached corporate giants like EY — she is exemplifying the need to pair words with actions.

 (This article has been updated for 2023).